-Application Requirements: MD degree and at least 3 years of residency before fellowship begins.
+Application Requirements: MD degree and at least three years of residency before fellowship begins.

 Applications accepted only through ERAS.
-All parts of the ERAS application are required (Common Application Form, CV, Personal Statement, three letters of recommendation (1 must be from your Program Director), MSPE (Dean’s letter), medical school transcript, and USMLE).
+All parts of the ERAS application are required (Common Application Form, CV, Personal Statement, three letters of recommendation (one must be from your program director,) MSPE (dean’s letter), medical school transcript and USMLE.